 Consider contacting a poison center (1-800-222-1222), poisoncontrol.org, or a medical toxicologist for additional overdosage management recommendations.

 Dosage should be individualized for maximum beneficial effect.
 The usual recommended dose in older children and adults ranges from 2 mg to 20 mg intramuscular or intravenous, depending on the indication and its severity.
 In some conditions, e.g., tetanus, larger doses may be required.
 (See dosage for specific indications.)
 In acute conditions the injection may be repeated within one hour although an interval of 3 to 4 hours is usually satisfactory.
 Lower doses (usually 2 mg to 5 mg) and slow increase in dosage should be used for elderly or debilitated patients and when other sedative drugs are administered (see WARNINGS and ADVERSE REACTIONS).

 For dosage in infants above the age of 30 days and children, see the specific indications below.
 When intravenous use is indicated, facilities for respiratory assistance should be readily available.

-(See WARNINGS, particularly for use in children.)
-The solution should be injected slowly, taking at least one minute for each 5 mg (1 mL) given.
+For the treatment of status epilepticus in children, the solution should be injected slowly, taking one minute for administration (See WARNINGS, particularly for use in children).
+For other indications, the solution should be injected slowly taking at least one minute for each 5 mg (1 mL) given.
 Do not use small veins, such as those on the dorsum of the hand or wrist.
 Extreme care should be taken to avoid intra-arterial administration or extravasation.

 |INDICATION||USUAL ADULT DOSAGE||DOSAGE RANGE IN CHILDREN|